 For both of these vinegars Iio-san uses pesticide-free rice and spring water to first make sake, which he then ferments into vinegar.
 The Pure Rice Vinegar is made using 200 grams of rice per liter - which is five times the minimum amount required by law.
 The Pure Premium Rice Vinegar goes even further, using 320 grams of rice to make a liter.
 Both are exceptional products that deserve a place in your pantry.

 Ingredients: water, rice

 Pure Rice Vinegar

 Pure Premium Rice Vinegar

 Iio Jozo is a 123 year old vinegar company located on the Sea of Japan near the town of Miyazu.
 By controlling the process from start to finish and sticking to traditional production methods, Iio-san produces what is arguably the highest quality rice vinegar in Japan.

-We have traveled all over Japan, meeting with artisanal producers of traditional ingredients (tough job, we know).
-What we've found is amazing: perfectly roasted sesame seeds, konbu hand-harvested from the cold, clean waters off of Hokkaido, tamari produced by a company over 200 years old, and rice vinegar made by a company so exacting that they grow their own rice, make it into sake and then turn it into vinegar.
+We have traveled all over Japan, meeting with artisanal producers of traditional ingredients.
+What we've found is amazing: perfectly roasted sesame seeds, konbu hand-harvested from the cold, clean waters off of Hokkaido, tamari produced by a company over 200 years old, & rice vinegar made by a company so exacting that they grow their own rice, make it into sake and then turn it into vinegar.

-Japanese ingredients and cooking techniques have been making their way into restaurant and home kitchens across North America.
+Japanese ingredients & cooking techniques are making their way into restaurant & home kitchens across North America.
 With our ingredients you can elevate your cuisine.